nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Information about the command format**<br>

 Before diving further into the guide, here are some things to take note about the way we formatted commands for FastTrack in this user guide.
-* Words in `UPPER_CASE` are called parameters.
-These are inputs that need to be supplied by the user.<br>
-  e.g. in `add c/CATEGORY_NAME`, `CATEGORY_NAME` is a parameter, which the user decides is "groceries".
-The final command will be entered as `add c/groceries`.

-* Items in square brackets are optional.<br>
-  e.g `p/PRICE [d/DATE]` means the `DATE` parameter is optional, and can be omitted from the command.`p/4.50 d/14/2/2023` can also be used as `p/4.50`.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `c/CATEGORY_NAME p/PRICE`, `p/PRICE c/CATEGORY_NAME` is also acceptable.